yutaro21jp/sovereign-university-data/courses/btc101/en.md

 A currency that relies on a trusted third party like a financial institution is, in practice and in the long term, a defective one, because it is unable to guarantee purchasing power or preserve savings.

-To delve deeper into the subject of hyperinflations, I recommend David St-Onge's ECO 204 course.
-You will learn what hyperinflationary cycles are and their real impacts on our lives.
-You will also discover the similarities between these cycles and, most importantly, how to protect yourself from them:
+To delve deeper into the subject of hyperinflations, we recommend David St-Onge's ECO 204 course, where you will learn what hyperinflationary cycles are and their real impacts on our lives.
+You will also discover the similarities between these cycles and, most importantly, how to protect yourself from them.

 https://planb.network/courses/eco204